Best Languages for Voice Typing: Accuracy Rankings

 For English Speakers

-• ✓ US English offers highest accuracy (96.8%)
+• ✓ US English offers the highest performance of any language

 • ✓ Select specific dialect (UK, Australian, etc.) for best results